Basilica of Santa Croce, Lecce: Interior

-The interior, on the Latin cross plan, had originally a nave and four aisles, two of which were turned into side chapels in the 18th century.
+The interior, on the Latin cross plan, originally had a nave and four aisles, two of which were turned into side chapels in the 18th century.
 The church has seventeen altars: the main one has a decorated portal with the coat of arms of the Adorni family, whose tombs were inside the basilica.
 Notable is also that of St. Francis of Paola, a Baroque piece of art by Francesco Antonio Zimbalo.

 The nave has a rich wooden caisson ceiling.